gpoehl/phpReport/docs/source/dataInput.rst

 values behave like data would have been served as a flat record.

-.. php:method:: join($value, $noDataAction, $dataAction, $noGroupChangeAction, ...$params): Report
+.. php:method:: join ($name, $source = null, $actions = null, ...$params): Report

+    :param string $name: The name to be used for this data set.
+     This name might be used to build method names related to a data set and must be unique between all data sets.
+     Data rows can retrieved by this name or by an id.
+The id for the first data set is always 0.
+So each call of the join methods incremets this id.

-    :param mixed $value: The source for the joined data.
-When source is a callable just return the whole the data set or return false and call the nextSet() method or the next() method for each data row.
+    :param mixed $source: The source for the joined data.
+Defaults to the name.
+     When source is a callable return the whole the data set or false and call the nextSet() method or the next() method for each data row.

-    :param mixed $noDataAction: The action to be executed when $source doesn't return any data.
-    :param mixed $dataAction: The action to be executed for each row returned by $source.
-    :param mixed $noGroupChangeAction: The action to be executed when two consecutive rows don't trigger a group change.
+    :param iterable|null $actions: Array of data set related actions to replace configurated actions.

     :param mixed $params: Variadic parameters to be passed to $source.

+    :returns: $this which allows method call chaining.